nperez9/clean-code/README.md

 Naming:

-- Names should be meaninfull
+- Names should be meaninfull -> meanunfulNames.ts
+- Things should be correctly named based in the functionality (ex: varibles, functions, clasess) -> correclyNaming.ts
+- Should be followed the naming conventions of the proyect/legunage -> nameConvetions.ts